 Medial meniscus injury

-Medial knee cartilage meniscus injury – A torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
-It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.
+Medial knee cartilage meniscus injury or torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
+Direct trauma to the knee is a cause, as well as twisting your knee.
+In older cricketers cartilage tears occur from gradual wear and tear or degeneration.

 Read more on medial meniscus injury.